 - Undecidability of equality in the free locally cartesian closed category (extended version) (With Pierre Clairambault and Peter Dybjer).
 Accepted for publication at a special issue of LMCS of TLCA'15.

 - Games and strategies as event structures (With Pierre Clairambault, Sylvain Rideau, and Glynn Winskel).
 Accepted for publication at LMCS.

 - Observably Deterministic Concurrent Strategies and Intensional Full Abstraction for Parallel-Or (With Pierre Clairambault and Glyinn Winskel).
-Accepted at FSCD'17.
+(FSCD'17).

 - Causality vs interleavings in concurrent games semantics (With Pierre Clairambault).
 Accepted at CONCUR'16.